MFS in Forensic Molecular Biology

 FORS 6247Population Genetics

-FORS 6292Graduate Seminar (taken twice) *
+FORS 6292Graduate Seminar

 Electives

-Other requirements
+Additional requirements

-Successful completion of a master’s comprehensive examination is required.
+Successful completion of a master’s comprehensive examination.